 Chemotherapy-induced mucositis in Adult

-While not all chemotherapeutic agents will cause mucositis, many have this capability.
+While not all chemotherapeutic agents will cause mucositis, many of them have this capability.
+Some agents (eg, methotrexate and etoposide) are excreted in saliva, which increases their toxicity.
 The degree to which mucositis is induced is also dependent on the drug and the age of the patient, with younger patients often experiencing more severe signs and symptoms.
-Patients complain of pain and burning that is exacerbated by eating and oral hygiene procedures.
+Chemotherapy-induced mucositis tends to be less severe in patients who have received recombinant human granulocyte colony-stimulating factor (G-CSF).
+Patients complain of pain and burning that is exacerbated by eating and by oral hygiene procedures.

 K12.31 – Oral mucositis (ulcerative) due to antineoplastic therapy